Femoral hernia repairFemorocele repair; Herniorrhaphy; Hernioplasty - femoral

 Most people can go home on the same day as the surgery.
 Some need to stay in the hospital overnight.
 If your surgery was done as an emergency, you may need to stay in the hospital a few days longer.

-After surgery, you may have some swelling, bruising, or soreness aroundthe surgical cut.
+After surgery, you may have some swelling, bruising, or soreness around the incisions.
 Taking pain medicines and moving carefully can help.

-- You can return to light activities soon after this procedure.
-But you will have to avoid strenuous activities and heavy lifting for a few weeks.
+- Returning to light activities soon after going home, but avoiding strenuous activities and heavy lifting for a few weeks.

-- Do not do activities that can increase pressure in the groin area.
-Move slowly from a lying to a seated position and avoid forceful sneezing, excess coughing, and constipation.
+- Avoiding activities that can increase pressure in the groin area.
+Move slowly from a lying to a seated position.